Do Go On - 369 - The Night Witches

 Michael Pruitt.

 Jess, what did he come in on again?
-Drones.

 Drones.

-And he's got a drone under his head.
+And he's got a drone.

-And a drone on his feet.
+And he's turned on his feet.

-The ominous sound they hear before they get a Pruitt attack is.
+The ominous sound they hear before they get a Pruitt attack is,

-And they're called Pruitt Patrol.
+And they're called Pruitt patrol.

-Pruitt Patrol.
+Proet Patrol.

 That's nice.

-I'm on Pruitt Patrol.
+I'm on Pruittet Patrol.

 That's good.